bellatesla/charp-tutorials/Introduction to CSharp Part 1.md

 ### 5. **Calling the Method**

-To use the method, we call it by its method name and pass in the required parameters.
+To use the method, we call it by its method name and pass in the required parameter inputs.
+The output is now stored in the `result`.

 ```csharp
 int result = Add(5, 10); // result now holds the value 15